-The symptoms of adenovirus infections are similar to many other infections.
-If a person has a serious infection, doctors can test respiratory or conjunctival secretions, a stool sample, or a blood or urine sample to confirm the diagnosis.
+Adenovirus infection symptoms are a lot like those caused by other infections.
+Usually, tests aren’t needed if someone has mild symptoms.
+But if a person has a serious infection, doctors can test respiratory or conjunctival (eye) secretions, a stool sample, or a blood or urine sample to confirm the diagnosis.

 Doctors will also test for adenovirus during suspected outbreaks.
 (An outbreak is when many people come down with the same symptoms.)

 Most adenovirus infections get better with treatment at home, including:

 - getting plenty of rest

 - drinking enough liquids

 - giving acetaminophen if fevers are making your child uncomfortable

 - using a humidifier or saltwater nose drops to help kids with congestion

 Babies and children with vomiting and diarrhea who can't drink enough liquids may need treatment for dehydration.